-AudioEnhanceDPS, AutoTrack, BCX3, Dalet (via the ACE converter, plus INF/XML read), EncoDAD, Genesys, mAirList (now inc v6), Natural Music, Powergold, PSquared AutoTrack/Myriad, RCS NexGen/Selector/Master Control/Zetta, StationPlaylist Creator/Studio – No other application currently handles this many playout systems!
+AudioEnhanceDPS, AutoTrack, AutoTrack, BCX3, Dalet (via the ACE converter, plus INF/XML read), EncoDAD, Genesys, mAirList, Myriad, atural Music, PlayoutONE, Powergold, RCS NexGen/Selector/Master Control/Zetta, StationPlaylist Creator/Studio – No other application currently handles this many playout systems!

 - Want to automatically detect cue points and end-types (end or fade) for quickly getting a “playout ready” library imported ?

 - Want to edit cue points (intro, hook, segue etc) from your EncoDAD library but don’t like their hard-to-use editor ?

 - Want to import songs into RCS Selector using the XML format AND have all the cue (intro, hook, segue) points set ?

 - Want to save Cart Chunk tags for direct import into Enco DAD/Presenter, Genesys, Myriad, RCS Master Control or Zetta ?